IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_pvc.md

 # Creating a PersistentVolumeClaim (PVC)

-Create a PersistentVolumeClaim (PVC) yaml file for a persistent volume (PV).
+Create a PersistentVolumeClaim (PVC) YAML file for a persistent volume (PV).

 The IBM® block storage CSI driver supports using both file system and raw block volume types.